donmeyer/membership-card/1802 Loader.md

 `*U[addr]` 	- Upload Mode

 In this mode, the primary command is the read-bytes command.
-The only other valid commands in this mode are the "mode" commands and the "advance to adress command".
+The only other valid commands in this mode are the "mode" commands and the "advance to address command".
 Address is in hex, and can be 1 to 4 digits. (e.g "E", "17", "000E", "AA00").
 The address is optional, and if no address given, 0x0000 is used.

 `*R`	-	Run Mode

-Runs from current address, so to start at address zero, you must first isssue a reset command.
+Runs from current address, so to start at address zero, you must first issue a reset command.

 `*P`	-	Pause Mode